VBM logo

 Applied Finance Group

-The Economic Margin (EM) Framework was developed to evaluate corporate performance from an economic cash flow perspective.
+The EM Framework was developed to evaluate corporate performance from an economic cash flow perspective.
 The metric goes beyond traditional accounting-based analysis, correcting for distortions created by differences in Capital Structure, Asset Age, Asset Life, Asset Mix, Off Balance Sheet Assets and Liabilities, Investment Needed to Generate Earnings and Cost of Capital.

 1. profitability,